 Colleen received her BA in Sociology from the University of Bridgeport where she graduated Summa Cum Laude.
 She received her MSW from Southern Connecticut State University.

-Alison Rosa, LMSW
+Alison Rosa, LCSW

 Alison has an extensive history working with adults and adolescents who struggle with substance abuse, eating disorders, and co-occurring disorders, including: bipolar disorder, anxiety, depression, and post-traumatic stress disorder.
 Trained in cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, solution focused therapy, and Trauma-Focused Cognitive Behavioral Therapy, Alison employs the most effective therapeutic modalities for her client’s specific needs.